 - Clindamycin foam should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if clindamycin foam can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using clindamycin foam while you are pregnant.
-It is not known if clindamycin foam is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 Do not breast-feed while taking clindamycin foam.

 Possible side effects of clindamycin foam: